lukestokes/eos-playground/eosknights/README.md

 ```

 Please don't just the code too harshly as it's my first node app.
 I borrowed heavily from @kasperfish and a deamon he built [here](https://github.com/eosdac/eosdac-token-explorer/blob/master/deamon/action_deamon.js).

+If you find this useful, please set `1lukestokes1` as your referrer in the settings of your app and we'll both get some free Magic Water. :)